-This easy-to-make sugar cookie recipe simply melt in your mouth!
+These easy-to-make, old-fashioned sugar cookies simply melt in your mouth!
 This is one of the best Amish cookie recipes I've ever had.
 I've passed this one around to many friends.
 After I gave it to my sister, she entered the cookies in a local fair and won the best of show prize! —Sylvia Ford, Kennett, MissouriLearn how to bake the best-ever sugar cookies with these secret tips.

 "Hey, these are good!" is the surprised remark I hear when I bake these for the family.
 As simple as it may seem, all I do is follow directions.
 This works exceptionally well when it comes to making cookies. —Ian Badeer, Hickman, Nebraska